tinacms/tinacms-site/content/docs/fields/group-list.md

  - `component`: The name of the React component that should be used to edit this field.
 Available field component types are [defined here](/docs/concepts/fields#field-types)
  - `label`: A human readable label for the field.
 This label displays in the sidebar and is optional.
 If no label is provided, the sidebar will default to the name.
  - `description`: An optional description of the field.
  - `fields`: An array of fields that will render as a sub-menu for each group item.
+The fields should map to editable content.
  - `defaultItem`: An optional function that generates `props` for each group item.
  - `itemProps`: An optional function that generates `props` for each group item.